Markdown-Consulting/.github/profile/README.md

 ## Who We Are

 Markdown is an AI consulting firm built for the construction industry.
-We help teams identify, design, and implement intelligent automation — replacing the repetitive, manual workflows that slow projects down.
+We help teams identify, design, and implement intelligent automation, thus replacing the repetitive, manual workflows that slow projects down.

 ## What We Do